WSBenson/goku/README.md

 The purpose of this server is to take a JSON post request and return a response ranking each character by their power level.

-At the moment it will simply add "Hello, " + the name in the JSON body
+At the moment it will return a JSON message evaluating the power levels of the fighters that you specify.

 For Example: